Medical Sharps Disposal

 Self-injectors can place their used sharps in a special container, similar to a recycling container, and put it outside their home for collection by trained special waste handlers.
 Some programs require customers to call for pickup, while others offer regular pickup schedules.

 Used sharps are placed in special containers, which are mailed (in accordance with U.S. Postal Service requirements) to a collection site for proper disposal.
 Sharps users place their used sharps in special containers and return the container by mail to a collection site for proper disposal.
 This service usually requires a fee.
 Fees vary, depending on the size of the container.
-Check with your health care provider, pharmacist, yellow pages, or search the Internet using keywords "sharps mail back."
+Check with your health care provider, pharmacist, yellow pages, or search the Internet using the keywords "sharps mail back."

 Syringe exchange programs: